History of Cal Wellness’ Executive Leadership

 “I am honored to have been appointed to this role at The California Wellness Foundation and have great respect for the organization’s reputation, particularly in groundbreaking areas that have led to healthier lives and the pursuit of wellness.”

-As a seasoned national leader in philanthropy, a published author and a business leader, Cole Wilbur was appointed by the Board of Directors as TCWF’s interim president and CEO in June 2013, and served in this position until April 2014.
+As a seasoned national leader in philanthropy, a published author and a business leader, Cole Wilbur was appointed by the Board of Directors as Cal Wellness' interim president and CEO in June 2013, and served in this position until April 2014.

-Under Wilbur’s leadership, the Foundation continued to address the health needs of Californians through its Responsive Grantmaking Program and its long-standing commitment to underserved communities.
+Under Wilbur’s leadership, Cal Wellness continued to address the health needs of Californians through its Responsive Grantmaking Program and its long-standing commitment to underserved communities.

-He guided TCWF’s strategic planning process over the last eight months, which will result in a plan for the Foundation’s future grantmaking, working closely with the Board of Directors and soliciting input from staff.
-His dedication to carrying out TCWF’s mission and current grantmaking program, including grants related to the implementation of health care reform in California, has prepared the Foundation for future opportunities in the philanthropic and health care sectors.
+He guided Cal Wellness' strategic planning process over the last eight months, which resulted in a plan for the Foundation’s future grantmaking, working closely with the Board of Directors and soliciting input from staff.
+His dedication to carrying out Cal Wellness' mission and grantmaking, including grants related to the implementation of health care reform in California, prepared the Foundation for future opportunities in the philanthropic and health care sectors.

 A major figure in the world of philanthropy, Wilbur is a trustee and former president of the David and Lucile Packard Foundation, a position he held from 1976 to 1999.
 He led the David and Lucile Packard Foundation through periods of unprecedented and sustained growth in assets, grantmaking and staff.
 In 2005, he served as interim president and CEO of the Council on Foundations.